dosipod/SrWiki/Reactive-Animations.md

 Effects beginning with '**' use FFT (Fast Fourier Transforms) for frequency detection and only run on the ESP32.

+Some of the 2D routines require 256 LED's in a 16x16 matrix.

 | Effect | Description | Sliders
 | :------------------ | --- | ---